nanocoder

 -

-: Display name used in/provider
+name: Display name used in/providercommand -

-: OpenAI-compatible API endpoint -
+baseUrl: OpenAI-compatible API endpoint -

-: API key (optional for local servers) -
+apiKey: API key (optional for local servers) -

-: Available model list for/model
+models: Available model list for/modelcommand

 Nanocoder supports connecting to MCP servers to extend its capabilities with additional tools.
-Configure MCP servers in your agents.config.json
+Configure MCP servers in your agents.config.json:

 {